CiscoDevNet/pathman-sr/README.md

 # OpenDaylight Pathman-SR App

 OpenDaylight (ODL) is an open-source application development and delivery platform.
 Segment Route (SR) is a new and scalable method for forwarding packkets across MPLS or IPv6 networks.
-It employs of forwarding packets Pathman-SR is an application developed on top of ODL enabling the proga Manager are two applications developed to run on top of ODL to visualize topologies and program MPLS traffic engineering (TE) paths.
+It employs a form of source routing by appending to each packet a header representing different nodes, links, etc. that the packet should be routed through.
+Pathman-SR is an application developed on top of ODL enabling the user to program SR paths through the network.

 ## Team:

+- Niklas Montin
+- Alex Zverev
 - Chris Metz
-- Niklas Montin
-- Tyler Levine
-- Sergey Madaminov
 - Giles Heron
-- Aikepaer Abuduweili
-- Bimal Grewal

 ## Overview